How to reduce monthly expenses so you can make things work?

 Shop Around For Your Insurances

-Never let your insurances auto renew, whether that’s house insurance or your car.
+Never let your insurance auto renew, whether that’s home owners insurance or your car insurance.

 Insurance companies often reserve their best offers for new customers only with existing customers getting a poorer deal.